thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ## ACPIBatteryManager by RehabMan

-Changed for better working on MacOSX Sierra Dell Inspiron 5557
+Changed for lazy better working on MacOSX Sierra Dell Inspiron 5557

 ### Original Credits